Paint Booth Design

-Selecting the booth and sizing it for an application takes review of several areas.
 Knowledge about the facility and production process is important in choosing the right equipment.
-It is important to take time to understand the application and any future plans that may influence the choice of spray booth design.
-The following are some general guidelines for selection and sizing.
+It is important to understand the application and any future plans that may influence the choice of spray booth design.

-Balancing the application requirements and available funds will help identify the most effective exhaust chamber, air flow and booth options for the job.
+Balancing the application requirements and available funds will help identify the most effective exhaust chamber, airflow and paint booth options for the job.

-The size and style of vehicle/part, the carrier that conveys it into/through the booth, and the relationship of the spray gun to the vehicle/part, all play a role in determining the direction of airflow as well as the velocity or speed of air through the booth.
-Airflow and velocity are needed to transport paint and coatings overspray into the filter assembly.
+The size and style of the vehicle or part, how it moves into and through the spray booth, and the proximity of the spray gun to the vehicle or part all play a role in determining the direction, velocity and speed of airflow through the spray booth.
+Airflow is needed to capture paint and coating overspray in the filter assembly.

-Production rate is a measure of the number of vehicles/parts that can be finished within a certain time frame, usually per hour, per shift or per day.
-Production rate includes the entire production process, including any time the vehicle/part spends drying or curing.
+Production rate is a measure of the number of vehicles and/or parts that can be finished within a certain time frame — usually per hour, shift or day.
+Production rate includes the entire production process, including any time the vehicle and/or part spends drying or curing.

 Material Being Sprayed

-A dry-filter or paint-arrestor booth traps airborne paint particles (overspray) in disposable filters.
-A dry filter can be used where the material usage does not exceed 2 gallons per hour with minimal overspray.
+A dry filter or paint arrestor spray booth traps airborne paint particles (overspray) in disposable filters.
+A dry filter paint booth can be used where material usage does not exceed 2 gallons per hour with minimal overspray.
 This represents the majority of applications.
-Depending on the material being sprayed, removal efficiency ranges from 95% to 99%.
+Depending on the coating, removal efficiency ranges from 95 to 99 percent.

-In a water wash booth, air washing action traps the paint solids from overspray.
-Removal efficiency for a water-wash booth can be as high as 98-99%, depending on the type of material being sprayed.
+In a water wash booth, air washing action traps paint solids from overspray.
+Removal efficiency for a water wash booth can be as high as 98 to 99 percent, depending on the type of material being sprayed.

-If the coating material requires a period of heat or air movement to finish it, then heaters and other curing mechanisms will be part of the final configuration as well.
+If the coating material requires a period of heat or air movement to dry or cure it, heaters and other curing methods must be part of your finishing process.

-The quality of the finish on the completed part has become more critical as customers’ expectation levels have increased.
-The total process must now be considered in order to achieve first-time-through quality levels.
+The quality of the finish has become more critical as customers’ expectation levels have increased.
+The total process must now be considered in order to achieve the appropriate quality levels.